Yvonne d'Angers: Peak of career

 Following at least a year of high-profile publicity from the obscenity trial, and enhanced by the bridge protest, d'Angers was also featured in men's magazines throughout the late-60's such as Tonight, Whisper, Midnight, Cabaret, and even a September 1966 Playboy pictorial.
 Just weeks before her protest on the bridge, she was featured in the first publicity photo for Caeser's Palace in Las Vegas and worked the casino's opening as "Cleopatra '66".
 During this time she also transitioned from stage to screen, landing credited roles in the films Sappho Darling (1968), The Seven Minutes (1971), and Ground Zero (1973).

 Later years

 D'Angers married Off Broadway club owner Voss Boreta, who was also her manager.
-They moved to Las Vegas in 1974, leaving the bustling world of adult entertainment behind for other business pursuits in the golf industry.
+They moved to Las Vegas in 1974, leaving adult entertainment behind for other business pursuits in the golf industry.
 In the Las Vegas area, they lived and raised three children together until her death on June 3, 2009.
-She is buried at Palm Mortuary Memorial Park in Henderson, Nevada with other members of her family, including her parents.
 Yvonne's obituary mentioned her being a college graduate and an accomplished painter, however, little documentation is available to expand on these subjects.